pvyParts/allianceauth-afat/CONTRIBUTING.md

 verify compliance with formatting rules.
 To use:

 1. Install `pre-commit`.
-2. From inside the `aa-srp` root directory, run `pre-commit install`.
+2. From inside the `allianceauth-afat` root directory, run `pre-commit install`.
 3. You're all done!
 Code will be checked automatically using git hooks.

 You can check if your code to commit adheres to the given style by simply running: